• Skip to primary navigation

 • Albert Macovski (Ph.D.), the authority on computerized imaging systems with 150 patents

-• Theodore Maiman (M.E. in EE and Ph.D. in physics), inventor of ruby laser, the first working laser in the world; National Inventors Hall of Fame
+• Theodore Maiman (M.E. in EE and Ph.D. in physics), inventor of the ruby laser, the first working laser in the world; National Inventors Hall of Fame

 • Jitendra Malik (Ph.D.), CS professor at UC Berkeley

 • Ralph Merkle (Ph.D.
-1979, EE), a frontiersman in public-key cryptography, noted for Diffie-Hellman-Merkle public key exchange, inducted into the National Inventors Hall of Fame
+1979, EE), a frontiersman in public-key cryptography, noted for Diffie-Hellman-Merkle public key exchange, was inducted into the National Inventors Hall of Fame

 • Tom M. Mitchell (Ph.D., computer science), professor and head of the machine learning department at CMU, winner of computers and thought the award